Treecase/CHIP8-Emulator/README.md

 A [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) virtual machine/emulator.

 Specs:

-* Memory: 4096 bytes, of which the first 512 contain the character graphics.
+* Memory: 4096 bytes (4k), of which the first 512 contain the character graphics.

 * Registers: 16 8-bit registers, labeled V0-VF.
 VF is used as a flag for some instructions.
-There is also a memory register, I, which is 16 bits.
+There is also a memory index register, I, which is 16 bits.

 * Stack: The stack has 16 levels.